Davidson County DWI Court Process

 3. Trial (If No Plea Deal)

-- Typical trial length: DUI trials can vary in length, typically lasting from one to several days, depending on the complexity of the case.
+The length of a DUI trial can vary depending on the complexity of the case.

 Penalties for DUI in Davidson County, NC